2023 Solar Incentives Guide for Little Falls, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
-One of the incentives that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a given percentage of your solar system's cost.
+When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
+You may have heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a certain percentage of the money you spend on solar panels for your home.

-The ITC applies to solar panels installed on your primary or secondary residence in the United States.
-The solar system must have been installed on a property you own after January 1, 2006 for you to claim the credit.
-The ITC initially covered 30% of all system installation costs (panels, accessories, labor and equipment), although the amount has fluctuated over the last few years between 26-30%.
+The ITC can be credited towards the value of a solar system installed on your primary or secondary residence in the United States.
+The solar panels have to have been installed on a property you own after January 1, 2006 for you to be eligible for the credit.
+The ITC initially covered 30% of all system installation costs (panels, labor, accessories and equipment), although the amount has fluctuated slightly over the last few years between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
-There is no cap on the amount you can claim.
+There is no cap on the claim amount.

 State & Local Solar Incentives